yangsiran/python-projects/README.md

 flexibility.
 That is making a kind of *Source* class at font end, and a kind of *Destination* class at the back end, with the *Agent* class sitting in the middle.

+**This project is waiting for more further extending.**

+## Project 5: Virtual Tea Party

+This project implement a chat application use the aysncore and asynchat module in the standard library.
+That allow more than one user connect to the server simultaneously.
+The second version even support the command line interpretion.
+This project show us the basic concept of network programming.